Superintegrable systems with position dependent mass: Solution of determining equations

 Functions (\ref{f1}) and (\ref{V2}) solve equations (\ref{de12}) iff they are reduced to the following special form:

+It appears that Hamiltonian (\ref{H}) with $f$ and $V$ given in (\ref{de13}) in fact admits three integrals of motion since it commutes with both operators $M^{02}$ and $M^{32}$.
+This result is represented in Item 9 of Table 2 where we change index 3 to 1.

-Thus we have gone over all optimal subalgebras of dimension one and two, which include basis element $M^{03}$.
+Thus we have gone over all optimal subalgebras of dimension one and two, which include basis element $M^{03}$ and are equivalent to (\ref{m1}) and (\ref{m2}) .
 There is only one three dimension subalgebra including $M^{03}$ in the list (\ref{m3}), namely, $<M^{03}, M^{32}-M^{02}, M^{31}-M^{01}>$ To specify Hamiltonians (\ref{H}) which admit this algebra we look for functions (\ref{de13}) satisfying the additional constraint

 which are equations (\ref{de5}) and (\ref{de6}) corresponding to the difference of data from lines 6 and 10 of Table 1.

 Substituting (\ref{de13}) into (\ref{de14}) and integrating the resultant equations we obtain: